thuannguyen88/heroicfit/README.md

 On the tech side, I wanted more experience with developing appealing UX/UI and learning tailwind CSS.

 ### Who Is This For
+Users who want access to world class personal training affordably so they can look, feel and achieve the physique and fitness they want.

 ### Planning